 - Approves the May Revision request of \$60.7 million (\$27.9 million General Fund) ongoing to increase access to authorized services and better serve the IHSS program's minor recipients and their families.
-Approves Trailer Bill Language for this proposal. - Further modifies the Home and Community-Based Services (HCBS) Spending Plan timeline in the May Revision for programs administered by the Department of Social Services, such as the IHSS Career Pathways Program, extending the timeline for all programs in the HCBS Spending Plan to the maximum time allowed by the federal government, with expenditures permitted through and until December 31, 2024, making corresponding changes to the Budget Bill Language in Control Section 11.95. - Approves the IHSS Phase-In of Undocumented Immigrants Age 50 Years and Above January Proposal. - Approves the IHSS Permanent Backup Provider System Update January Proposal. - Adopts the Adults: In-Home Supportive Services Wage Supplement Governor's Budget Trailer Bill Language. - Approves \$1.5 million General Fund one-time, with corresponding Budget Bill Language, requiring the CDSS to analyze the costs and benefits of approaches that transition collective bargaining with In-Home Supportive Services providers from the current model to a statewide and/or regional model and to provide the analysis no later than January 1, 2025 to the committees on the state budget of the Assembly and Senate. - Approves Trailer Bill Language permitting the potential penalty for a county that fails to reach a collective bargaining agreement for its IHSS program, and after a process specified in statute, to be increased from seven to ten percent. - Adopts Supplemental Report Language on monitoring outcomes of Medi-Cal Redeterminations for IHSS consumers and providing this to the Legislature on a quarterly basis, beginning on a date to be specified in the language.
+Approves Trailer Bill Language for this proposal. - Further modifies the Home and Community-Based Services (HCBS) Spending Plan timeline in the May Revision for programs administered by the Department of Social Services, such as the IHSS Career Pathways Program, extending the timeline for all programs in the HCBS Spending Plan to the maximum time allowed by the federal government, with expenditures permitted through and until December 31, 2024, making corresponding changes to the Budget Bill Language in Control Section 11.95. - Approves the IHSS Phase-In of Undocumented Immigrants Age 50 Years and Above January Proposal. - Approves the IHSS Permanent Backup Provider System Update January Proposal. - Adopts the Adults: In-Home Supportive Services Wage Supplement Governor's Budget Trailer Bill Language. - Approves \$1.5 million General Fund one-time, with corresponding Budget Bill Language, requiring the CDSS to analyze the costs and benefits of approaches that transition collective bargaining with In-Home Supportive Services providers from the current model to a statewide and/or regional model and to provide the analysis no later than January 1, 2025 to the committees on the state budget of the Assembly and Senate. - Approves Trailer Bill Language permitting the potential penalty for a county that fails to reach a collective bargaining agreement for its IHSS program, and after a process specified in statute, to be increased from seven to ten percent and to become an on-going penalty until the county enters into a collective bargaining agreement.

+Adopts Supplemental Report Language on monitoring outcomes of Medi-Cal Redeterminations for IHSS consumers and providing this to the Legislature on a quarterly basis, beginning September 1, 2023.
+The language additionally requires meetings with legislative staff, the first of which will take place by or before November 1, 2023.
 The Legislature's intent is to maximize retention of full scope Medi-Cal for IHSS consumers subject to the resumption of Medi-Cal redeterminations.